akanadocs/docs-test/sp/performance-tuning.md

 The only parameter that is typically modified is 'Maximum' It should be set to a value high enough to support the number of concurrent connections.
 This is different depending on the features installed in each container:

 * SOA Software Network Director - this value is typically the same as the maxTotal value set in the client connection pool.
 This is because the Network Director is a proxy and the ratio of inbound to outbound connections is typically 1:1.
-* SOA Software Community Manager (specifically the 'SOA Software Community Manager APIs' feature) - this value should be set based on the number of hits per second. **A general rule of thumb is to assume a minimum of 1 thread for every 10 concurrent users.**
+* SOA Software Community Manager (specifically the 'SOA Software Community Manager APIs' feature) - this value should be set based on the number of hits per second.
+If the 'SOA Software Community Manager OAuth Provider' feature is installed, the number of hits to the OAuth server should also be accounted for. **A general rule of thumb is to assume a minimum of 1 thread for every 10 concurrent users.**
 * SOA Software Policy Manager Console - this value should be set to the number of concurrent active users of the Policy Manager user interface.
 * SOA Software Policy Manager Services (specifically the 'SOA Software Managed Services' feature) - this value should only be changed on rare occasions where there are a very large number of Network Directors in the environment. **A good rule of thumb is 10 threads per Network Director.**